lel99999/dev_DockerLab/README.md

-# dev_DockerRH7
+# dev_DockerLab
-Docker Integration with RHEL 7.x
+Docker Integration and Deployment

 #### Docker CE (Rebranded Docker Engine) and Docker EE
 Docker CE (Community Edition) is available in 2 Editions: Edge and Stable - for developers and small teams<br/>